Lifting homotopy T-algebra maps to strict maps: Introduction

 \item In this case the differentials $d_r[f]$ provide obstructions to lifting $[f]$ to a map of $T$-algebras. \item The edge homomorphisms

-are the corresponding forgetful functors. \item The spectral sequence is contravariantly functorial in $X\in \ho(\cC_T)$ and covariantly functorial in $Y\in \ho(\cC_T)$ and $T$ satisfying the hypotheses. \end{enumerate} \end{thm} This result will be proven in \Cref{sec:main-theorem}.
-Note that we do not require any properness assumptions on our model category, since we avoid using $E_2$ model structures or Bousfield localizations.
-The Quillen assumption on our monad is innocuous and satisfied in practice.
+are the corresponding forgetful functors. \item If $\cC_T$ has functorial bar cofibrant and fibrant replacements, then the spectral sequence is contravariantly functorial in $X$ and covariantly functorial in $Y$. \item A map of simplicial monads $T_1\rightarrow T_2$ satisfying the above hypotheses induces a contravariant map of spectral sequences provided that $X$ has a bar cofibrant replacement $\widetilde{X} \to X$ in $\cC_{T_2}$ such that $U_3 \widetilde{X}$ has a bar cofibrant replacement in $\cC_{T_1}$. \end{enumerate} \end{thmA} This result will be proven in \Cref{sec:main-theorem}.
+Note that since we avoid using $E_2$ model structures or Bousfield localizations, we do not require any properness assumptions on our model category.
+The assumption that our monad is simplicial Quillen is innocuous and satisfied in practice.
 The remaining two assumptions guarantee convergence to the desired target and allow us to identify the key terms in the spectral sequence.

-\complete{This spectral sequence, which we call the $T$-algebra spectral sequence, arises as a special case of Bousfield's spectral sequence computing the homotopy of the totalization of a cosimplicial space \cite{Bou89} with some additional assumptions.
-These assumptions allow us to determine key terms in the spectral sequence as well as guarantee that the spectral sequence conditionally converges to the desired target}

-Note that the convergence result in \Cref{thm:main} is stronger than that of alternative approaches found in the literature, e.g. using a Reedy cofibrant replacement of the bar resolution or taking homotopy colimits instead of geometric realization.
+Note that the convergence result in \refthmA is stronger than that of alternative approaches found in the literature, e.g., using a Reedy cofibrant replacement of the bar resolution or taking homotopy colimits instead of geometric realization.
 These approaches give spectral sequences which converge to mapping spaces from a $T$-cocompletion of the source, as in \cite{Hes10,BR12}.
-We combine some standard results recalled in \Cref{sec:simplicial-resolutions} with some crucial new technical lemmas in \Cref{sec:reedy} to prove convergence without a cocompletion under the additional assumptions of \Cref{thm:main}.
+We combine some standard results recalled in \Cref{sec:simplicial-resolutions} with some crucial technical lemmas in \Cref{sec:reedy} to prove convergence without a cocompletion under the assumptions of \refthmA.

 In \Cref{sec:verification-of-examples} we show that these assumptions hold in many general cases of interest such as nice categories of algebras over an operad, $G$-spaces and $G$-spectra (provided $G$ is sufficiently nice), and many algebraic categories such as simplicial groups and rings.
+In each of these examples, the resolvability conditions hold for every object, so the spectral sequence can be applied to any pair of objects in the category.